kupehtci/DOCUMENTATION/AWS/ASSOCIATE-COURSE/AWS - 11 - Serverless.md

 This can be used to connect the applications to AWS services and other public or private websites.
 It provides RESTful and HTTP APIs for mobile and web applications to access AWS Services and other resources hosted outside AWS

-It handles tasks like traffic management, authorization, access control, monitoring and API version management.
+It handles tasks like traffic management, authorization, [[Access Control|access control]], monitoring and API version management.

 #### Amazon Simple Queue Service (SQS)